Zyl-000/Project_MoCoGan/README.md

-# Project_MoCoGan
+# MoCoGAN: Decomposing Motion and Content for Video Generation
-Trying to implement MoCoGan by tensorlayer
+A tensorlayer implementation of Motion Content Generative Adversarial Network